Frequently Asked Questions about the IRB Application

 - Can I continue to work on my research study if I have received a Final Termination Notice indicating that my approval has expired?

 No. After the approval period for your study has expired, you may no longer continue to work on the study, including collection and analysis of data.
-The IRB Office issues 3 expiration notices to the PI before automatically terminating the IRB approval of a research study.
+The eResearch system issues 3 expiration notices to the PI before automatically terminating the IRB approval of a research study.
 If you have received a final termination notice, and you plan to continue working on your study, contact the IRB Office to discuss your situation.

 - I want to terminate my IRB Approval (funding was lost, my study never received funding, data collection and analysis is complete, etc.)?